dixitadarsharavi/email-scheduler/README.md

 1. That the properties needs to be provided with values as described in the description of the jenkins file.
 Ensure to use double quotes while providing the values.
 Example: *"value"*
 2. Input *'Email_recipients'* and *'Email_server_configurations'* which takes multiple values needs to be separated with ','.
-3. The default value for *'Email_server_configurations'* is set as that is the default value for smtp gmail configuration.
+3. The default value for *'Email_server_configurations'* (for gmail specific) and *'Email_message'* is provided.
+It can be modified to the desired values.

 # References: